Julieta Jankunas

 Julieta Jankunas (born 20 January 1999) is an Argentine field hockey player and part of the Argentina national team.
 She plays with the Argentina national field hockey team, winning silver medal at the 2020 Summer Olympics.

 Career

 She participated in the 2014 Summer Youth Olympics, and the 2016 Women's Hockey Junior World Cup.
-She won a gold medal at the 2019 Pan American Games.
+She won a gold medal at the 2019 Pan American Games, and also at the 2023 Games.

+She was part of the national squad that won the 2022 Pan American Cup.
+In 2022, she also won the 2021-22 Hockey Pro League and the silver medal at the 2022 World Cup.

-On club level she plays for Universitario de Córdoba in Argentina.
+On club level, she plays for Universitario de Córdoba in Argentina.
 In December 2019, she was nominated for the FIH Rising Star of the Year Award.